ForgeOps

 New CDM using DS backup

 Creating new instances from previously backed up DS data is useful when a system disaster occurs or when directory services are lost.
-It is also useful when you want to port test environment data to a production deployment.
+In this case, the latest available backup may be older than the replication purge delay.
+This procedure can also be used to create a test environment using data from a production deployment.

 To create new DS instances with data from a previous backup: